 There are strange rock formations in many parts of the world.
-These ones in southern China are really remarkable.
+The South China Karst in southern China are really remarkable.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.